 Step 2: Obtain a bachelor’s degree (four years).

-George Washington University in Washington D.C., for example, offers a robust online program geared toward working health sciences and clinical research professionals looking to advance in their careers.
-Typical courses for a bachelor’s in this field include research and writing for health sciences, bioethics, healthcare in literature, informatics in the health sciences, biostatistics, healthcare law and regulation, basics of clinical research, health science management, and disease prevention and health promotion concepts.
+George Washington University in Washington DC, for example, offers a robust online program geared toward working health sciences and clinical research professionals looking to advance in their careers.
+Typical courses for a bachelor’s of science in this field include research and writing for health sciences, bioethics, healthcare in literature, informatics in the health sciences, biostatistics, healthcare law and regulation, basics of clinical research, health science management, and disease prevention and health promotion concepts.